moia-oss/streamee/README.md

             CoordinatedShutdown(context.system.toUntyped))
 ```

-Commands offered via the returned queue are emitted into the given pipeline.
+Commands offered via the returned queue are emitted into the given process.
 Once results are
 available the promise given together with the command is completed with success.
 If the
-pipeline back-pressures, offered commands are dropped.
+process back-pressures, offered commands are dropped.

 Finally we have to connect each processor to its respective place in the Akka HTTP route with the
 `onProcessorSuccess` custom directive.
 It offers the given command to the given processor thereby